-Built for LLMs and Code Agents
+Built for LLMs and code agents

-The Problem
+The problem

 Code agents face the same problem at higher stakes.
-An agent modifying a dbt project needs to understand the impact of its changes across the model DAG.
+An agent modifying a dbt project has to understand the impact of its changes across the model DAG.
 Without structural understanding, every edit is a guess.

-What Datoria Provides
+What Datoria provides

 - Is the SQL syntactically valid for the target dialect?

-- If not, where exactly are the errors? (precise positions, not just "syntax error")
+- If not, where exactly are the errors?
+(Precise positions, not just "syntax error".)

-- Does it use constructs that exist in the target dialect? (no BigQuery STRUCT in a PostgreSQL query)
+- Does it use constructs that exist in the target dialect?
+(No BigQuery STRUCT in a PostgreSQL query.)

 - Does